 Tales of lost worlds and underwater cities are the stuff of our fantasy, myth and imagination.
 The legends of Atlantis and Avalon have become a part of our psyche and ingrained in our culture.

-Since I was quite young I have been told the stories of the magical land of Lyonesse that is said to have vanished into the ocean somewhere between Lands End and the Isles of Scilly.
+Since I was quite young I have been told the stories of the magical land of Lyonesse.
+The city of Arthurian legend that is said to have vanished into the ocean somewhere between Lands End and the Isles of Scilly.

-Recently I bought a box of old books about Cornwall at auction.
-(Books are a bit of a weakness of mine, in my house the age of the book is most definitely not over.)
-Inside one of the volumes were a number of old newspaper cuttings that the previous owner had clearly felt needed keeping.
-The picture below was one of them and it sparked my interest straight away.
-I have no idea of the date of the cutting or which newspaper it came from.
+Recently I learnt of another disappeared place when I bought a box of old books about Cornwall at auction.
+(Old books are a bit of a weakness of mine.)
+Tucked inside one of the volumes were a number of old newspaper cuttings that the previous owner had clearly felt needed keeping.
+The picture below shows one of them – it sparked my interest straight away.
+(I have no idea of the date of the cutting or which newspaper it came from.)

-On further investigation the story was always the same, the books all told me that 1000 years ago there was a great and wealthy city somewhere on the coast between Crantock and Perranporth.
+On further investigation, it was always the same, the books all told me that 1000 years ago there was a great and wealthy city somewhere on the coast between Crantock and Perranporth.

-Any evidence of this so called great city is hard to see but it was said to have had 7 large churches and legend has it that on a stormy night you can still hear their buried bells toll.
+Any evidence of this so called great city is impossible to find (perhaps just wistfully in my mind’s eye) but it was said to have had 7 large churches and legend has it that on a stormy night you can still hear their buried bells toll.

-There is the ancient Christian chapel known as St Piran’s Oratory close to Perranporth.
+You can find the ancient Christian chapel known as St Piran’s Oratory close to Perranporth.
 This unusual place can be found out in the dunes, struggling to stay above the sand.
-Whether this buried church has any connection to Langarrow isn’t clear but it is an interesting place to visit.
+Whether this buried church has any connection to the Langarrow legend isn’t clear but it is an interesting place to visit.

 Sadly however it no longer looks like this early photograph, it has now been surrounded by an ugly concrete shell “for it’s protection”.

-Whether Langarrow truly existed, whether it was a great city full of riches or just a tiny hamlet of farming folk doesn’t really matter to me.
+Whether Langarrow ever truly existed, whether it was a great city full of riches or just a tiny hamlet of farming folk doesn’t really matter to me.
 The story is enough.
-And it gives me an excuse to get out and walk along this wonderful coastline looking for a church tower sticking up out the sand.
+And it gives me an excuse to get out and walk along this wonderful coastline, searching for a church tower sticking up out the sand.